-55. The PCC CFO shall:
+- 55. The PCC CFO shall: - To determine, in liaison with the CC CFO, the accounting procedures and records, in accordance with recognised accounting practices. - Ensure that there is agreement with the CC CFO before making any fundamental changes to accounting records and procedures or accounting systems. - Ensure that all employees operate within the required accounting policies and timetables. - Make proper arrangements for the audit of the Commissioner's accounts in accordance with the Accounts and Audit Regulations. - Ensure that all claims for funds, including grants are made by the due date. - Ensure that the audited accounts are published in accordance with the statutory timetable. - 56.
+The CC CFO shall: - To determine the accounting procedures and records, in accordance with recognised accounting practices, and approve the strategic accounting systems and procedures in place. - Ensure that there is agreement with the PCC CFO before making any fundamental changes to accounting records and procedures or accounting systems. - Ensure that all employees operate within the required accounting policies and timetables. - Make proper arrangements for the audit of the Force's accounts in accordance with the Accounts and Audit Regulations. - Ensure that all claims for funds, including grants are made by the due date. - Prepare and publish the audited accounts in accordance with the statutory timetable. - Ensure that all transactions, material commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis.
+Maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements. - Ensure that reconciliation procedures are carried out on recognised control accounts on an agreed timetable to ensure transactions are correctly recorded. - Ensure that Financial Instructions provide details of retention periods.

-- To determine the accounting procedures and records, in accordance with recognised accounting practices, and approve the strategic accounting systems and procedures in place. - Ensure that there is agreement with the CC CFO before making any fundamental changes to accounting records and procedures or accounting systems. - Ensure that all employees operate within the required accounting policies and timetables. - Make proper arrangements for the audit of the Commissioner's and Force's accounts in accordance with the Accounts and Audit Regulations. - Ensure that all claims for funds, including grants are made by the due date. - Prepare and publish the audited accounts in accordance with the statutory timetable. - Ensure that all transactions, material commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis.
-Maintain adequate records to provide a management trail leading from the source of income and expenditure through to the accounting statements. - Ensure that reconciliation procedures are carried out on recognised control accounts on an agreed timetable to ensure transactions are correctly recorded. - Ensure that Financial Instructions provide details of retention periods. - The format of such documents shall satisfy the requirements of internal and external audit and appropriate staff are provided with a detailed schedule of requirements.
+• The format of such documents shall satisfy the requirements of internal and external audit and appropriate staff are provided with a detailed schedule of requirements.